 In a small bowl, combine the seasonings; set aside 1/4 teaspoon.
 Rub remaining herb mixture over both sides of lamb chops.
-In a large resealable plastic bag, combine the oil, lemon juice, bay leaves and lemon peel.
-Add chops; seal bag and turn to coat.
+In a shallow dish, combine the oil, lemon juice, bay leaves and lemon zest.
+Add chops and turn to coat.
 Let stand for 5 minutes; drain.

-- In a large skillet, brown chops for 2 minutes on each side.
+In a large skillet, brown chops for 2 minutes on each side.
 Reduce heat to medium.
-Cover and cook for 4-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160° well-done, 170°).
+Cover and cook for 4-6 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Top with butter and sprinkle with reserved herb mixture.
-Yield: 2 servings.